theseusx/tronsr-template/INTRO.md

-TheseusX is a project dedicated to democratizing the way we acquire transportation
+TheseusX is a project dedicated to democratizing the way we acquire transportation.